Utility Theory based Cognitive Modeling in the Application of Robotics: A Survey: Foundations of Cognitive Modeling in Robotics

+Table. \ref{table:value_design} lists design aspects and summarizes the corresponding research on value system design for autonomous robots.
+However, studies on designing artificial value systems with the goal of developing human-like intelligence in robotic systems remain very limited, especially in modeling human-like motivation mechanism in robots, quantifying value feedback from environments related to robotic current status and further development, and building self-upgrade artificial value systems in robots to adapt to dynamic changing environments.
+In the following parts, we provide the current methology about motivation modeling in robots from reviewed papers.

-\subsection{Basic Concepts in Agent's Motivation}
+\subsubsection{Basic Concepts in Agent's Motivation}

+From the organisms’ perspective, \cite{panksepp2004affective} defines the motivations of an intelligent agent as having three important functions: {\it Selection} drives the system to choose a suitable behavior to achieve the most important current needs/goals; {\it Energy} provides enough power to execute the selected behavior; and {\it Learning} generates learning signals to change behavior.
+Furthermore, \cite{baldassarre2011intrinsic,baldassarre2013intrinsically} proposed a more operational definition: regarding functions, extrinsic motivations have the overall function of driving behavior and learning for the acquisition of material resources, like biological needs: hunger and thirst.
+In contrast, intrinsic motivations are processes that can drive the acquisition of knowledge and skills in the absence of extrinsic motivations, such as curiosity, surprise, novelty, and success at accomplishing the agent’s own goals.
+In cognitive robotics, researchers define intrinsic motivations as a means of reward to influence the accumulation of value.
+Different approaches include using only intrinsic rewards or combining intrinsic and extrinsic rewards in various studies.

+However, the traditional AI agent lacks specific goal-setting to drive its motivations.
+Therefore, an intelligent cognitive architecture needs to involve the motivational system, integrating a series of mechanisms to support the agent's self-discovery and self-selection of goals based on the drive vector established by evolution or by the system designer.
 Supposing AI agents can sense various environments, monitor their behaviors, and get internal and external information through perception $P(t)$ in the given time.
 And the data can generally be categorized into two classes: different variables in the environments (like light, sound, color, etc.) and agents' physical structure and operation (such as arm extension, contact in leg, etc), the operation of the cognitive processes within the robot (learning error, perceptual novelty, etc.) \cite{romero2019simplifying}.
 Then, the set of values transmits to the agent's actuators making up the actuation vector $A(t)$ in a given time.
-Furthermore, we can define a series of specific concepts as follow:
+Furthermore, we can define these terms to help frame and understand related concepts in the cognitive modeling of motivation for the AI agent.

 \begin{itemize} \item {\it Goal}: An agent obtains utilities in a perceptual state $P(t)$. \item {\it Innate Value/needs/Motivation/Drive}: An agent has the plasticity to encode the feedback received from its interactive environments continuously, and the encoding of experience should facilitate the emergence of adaptive behaviors \cite{merrick2017value}. \item {\it Strategy}: A strategy describes the general plan of an agent achieving short-term or long-term goals under uncertainty, which involves setting sub-goals and priorities, determining action sequences to fulfill the tasks, and mobilizing resources to execute the actions \cite{freedman2015strategy}. \item {\it Utility}: The benefit of using a strategy is to achieve a goal satisfying a specific innate value and needs.
 The utility is determined by the system's interaction with the environment and is not known a priori, traditionally called {\it Reward} in the reinforcement learning field \cite{romero2019simplifying}. \item {\it Expected Utility} ($e_u$): The probability of obtaining utility starts from a given perceptual state $P(t)$, which is modulated by the amount of utility obtained. \item {\it Utility Model}: A function provides the expected utility for any point in state space, which establishes the relationship between the real utility obtained from the interaction and how to achieve the goal. \item {\it Value Function (VF)}: A specific utility model expresses the expected utility for any perceptual state $P(t)$: